-I've been building a collection of vintage synthesizers for more than ten years now.
+I've been building my studio with lots of vintage synthesizers for more than ten years now.
 There are some common faults this old hardware develops with age, many of which are easy to fix with basic electronics knowledge and basic soldering skills.

 Often these repairs require purchasing spare parts, which can be rather expensive when bought from stores specialized in vintage synthesizers.
 Of course I know that they need to make a living, too, and sourcing the parts, figuring out what are the correct and best parts to sell can be a time-consuming process.
 If you want to be 100% sure that the parts you buy will fit your synthesizer, buy from these stores.
 Otherwise, here is an assorted list of spare parts I bought over the years that can serve as cheap and suitable replacements.

 Service manualsLet's get the most important thing out of the way: Service manuals!
-Many can be found easily through your favourite search engine. archive.org has a huge collection, too.
+Many can be found easily through your favourite search engine. archive.org, Synfo and ElektroTanya have a huge collection, too.
 I recommend looking there first.

 Ah, the bane of every synth owner's life.
 One of the most common parts to break on synthesizers.
 You know it's time to replace them when a soft touch is not enough to trigger the buttons anymore.
 Better replace all of them in one go, as more and more of them will fail over time and they are really cheap.

 Without further ado, here are compatible tactile switches that I have bought over the years: